thread/routemaster/plugins/routemaster-prometheus/README.md

 This package is based on the official Python Promeutheus bindings in [`prometheus_client`](https://pypi.org/project/prometheus_client/).
-In order for that package to operate in a multithreaded program such as Routemaster, the environment variable `prometheus_multiproc_dir` must be set to a writeable directory for temporary files.
+In order for that package to operate in a multithreaded program such as Routemaster, the environment variable `PROMETHEUS_MULTIPROC_DIR` must be set to a writeable directory for temporary files.
 It does not need to be backed up as nothing is persisted between application launches.